Etron-RA/RetroAchievements/Heiankyo Alien/readme.md

 # Heiankyo Alien Achievement Design
 ## Overview

 ## Excel Workbook
+I got experimental with this set and wrote it in Excel (this was done before I learned the way of RATools).
+I was able to apply conditions to a group of background cells by writing a small example in RALibretro and used excel to replace the example cell address with any address on the background map.
+I’m using this to track how many holes have been dug and detecting various hole patterns.
+To reduce the number of conditions I mapped out where the open spaces are for each stage and only apply conditions on cells where it is possible to dig a hole pattern.
 ### Code Spreadsheet
 The **Code** sheet contains the raw achievement code from the **Achievements** and the **Leaderboard** sheets.
 The **Code** sheet is formated in a way that the you can copy the cells from here directly to the user.txt for RALibRatro.
 ### Text Spreadsheet